FlorianMgs/houses-of-rome-neron-bot/README.md

 With Neron Bot, you'll never miss a great discount opportunity again, and you won't have to do all the tedious steps by hand to take advantage of it.

 ## Security
 Private key is needed to sign all the transactions.
 I have absolutely no access to it, it will stay locally on your machine.
-But hey, this tool is open source, so you can check by yourself by reading it that there's no need to worry.
+That's why this tool is open source, so you can check by yourself by reading it that there's no need to worry.
 No security issues, no hidden fees !
 ## Features
 ### Automatic Rebase
 - Claim and Autostake pending rewards for each bonds